mejmo/mejmo/README.md

 # 👋 Hey there!

-I'm a passionate backend developer who thrives in the world of JVM languages and cloud-native solutions.
+(unluckily I lost commit history for my last 2 years, since I was forced to use another account for all my commits) I'm a passionate backend developer who thrives in the world of JVM languages and cloud-native solutions.
 Currently working with **Java**, **Kotlin**, **Spring Boot**, **Kubernetes**, and **AWS**.

 ---